 As you can see, the best way to deal with annoying people is by staying calm, not getting reactive, and not giving this person your energy by keeping a minimal conversation and a relaxed body language.

-If you find it hard to relax after being around an annoying person, mindfulness can be of great help.
-Here are a few of my tools that can help you with that:
+If you find it hard to relax after being around an annoying person, mindfulness exercises can be of great help.

 And remember – no matter what other people are saying or doing, it’s you who decides how all of this affects you.